 - Create professional networks for effective collaboration among energy professionals, scholars, and government officials, and connect University of Texas students to such networks

 Premier Classroom Experience

 The School of Law and the McCombs School of Business offer a number of innovative courses designed to prepare students to succeed in the energy center.
 A key component of the curriculum is the opportunity to work alongside distinguished faculty and graduate students from other disciplines.
 Interdisciplinary courses co-taught by professors from the schools of law, business, geosciences, engineering, and marine sciences are offered every semester.

-The KBH Energy Center hosts distinguished lectures, conferences, and symposia related to energy and produces original research on energy problems from legal and business perspectives.
+The KBH Energy Center hosts distinguished lectures, conferences, and symposia related to energy.